nobiehl/gulp-sheets2json/README.md

 # Excel sheets to json converter #

 + Simple gulp plugin for converting excel sheets into json files.

     + Creates a JSON file for each sheet.
-The name of the file is equal to the name of the sheet (tab).
+The name of the file is equal to the name of the sheet (tab)

     + You can choose which sheet should be exported, by using a filter.
-Filters can be defined as - minimatch - expession.
+Filters can be defined as - minimatch - expession

-    + If you want to ignore some columns you can add an exclamation mark (!) at the very beginning of the column header.
+    + If you want to ignore some columns you can add an exclamation mark (!) at the very beginning of the column header

+    + Ignores sheets which name starts with a exclamation mark (!)

+    + Ignores empty sheets

 ### Version ###